shooshx/corewars8086_js/README.md

 - it is possible to inspect the state of warriors in the debugger after a war is over and even continue running the war with just the winner running.
 - implementes all features of the original Java GUI
+- Load a batch of survivors or zombies from a zip file

 tips and tricks
 - When debugging, you can always return to a warrior running point by clicking its name on the left pane